MicrosoftDocs/azure-dev-docs/articles/python/azure-sdk-example-storage-use.md

 ms.topic: conceptual
 ---

-# Example: Use the Azure libraries with Azure Storage
+# Example: Access Azure Storage using the Azure libraries for Pyhon

 This example demonstrated how to use the Azure client libraries in Python application code to upload a file to that Blob storage container.
 The example assumes you have provisioned the resources shown in [Example: Provision Azure Storage](azure-sdk-example-storage.md).